moinBukhari147/nodejs-deploy-linux/README.md

 	sudo systemctl reload nginx     # this relaods the nginx to refelct the changes
   ```

-# Setup SSl and shifting to https
+# Setup SSL and shifting to https
-### For ssl we should have a domain that is pointing to your vps static public ip
+- ### For ssl we should have a domain that is pointing to our vps static public ip
-### We can use the configuration done in the default file in "/etc/nginx/sites-enabled/" that we have done above
+- ### We can use the configuration done in the default file in "/etc/nginx/sites-enabled/" that we have done above
-### Or we can create the new file with the domain name and reconfigure
+- ### Or we can create the new file with the domain name and reconfigure
-- if you wanted to use the default then skip this steps otherwise

 - Create the file yourdomain.com in drectory "/etc/nginx/sites-available/" using the command below:

+  Skip if using the default
   ```bash
 	sudo nano /etc/nginx/sites-available/yourdomain.com
   ```